To define the academic rules of the Lebanese American University (LAU) and to state the procedures involved in the implementation of these rules.

 - Undergraduate students may repeat a course up to two times and will receive credit once for the course.
 It should be noted that a WF in a course counts as a repeat.
 Students are not allowed to repeat a course in which they have earned a grade above B-, or an Incomplete.
 When a course is repeated, only the latest grade earned in the course will be included when calculating the student’s cumulative and major GPA.

-- If a student registers for a course at LAU that has already been transferred from another institution, this transferred course will be deleted from the transcript and replaced by the grade received for the course taken at LAU.
+- If a student registers for a course at LAU that has already been transferred from another institution, the grade received for the course taken at LAU will be counted.

 - Courses taken at LAU may not be repeated at another institution and transferred back to LAU.